Administrative divisions of New York (state): Village

 Five towns are coterminous with their single village and have a coterminous town-village form of government.

 Despite their names, Greenwich Village, the East Village, and Queens Village are not villages, but neighborhoods of the City of New York.

 Divisions unique to New York City

 Boroughs

 A borough is one of the five major administrative divisions of the consolidated City of New York.
 Boroughs do not currently exist elsewhere in the state.
 Each of the five boroughs of the city is coextensive with a county of the state of New York.
-Under the New York State's General Municipal Law, a borough results when the towns, villages and cities in a county merge with the county itself.
-This occurred in 1898 when the New York City merged with surrounding counties, cities and towns to form its present configuration.
+Under New York State's General Municipal Law, a borough results when the towns, villages and cities in a county merge with the county itself.
+This occurred in 1898 when New York City merged with surrounding counties, cities and towns to form its present configuration.
 The five boroughs are: